-Downtown Los Angeles is a center of global business and home to some other finest examples of American civic architecture.
+Downtown Los Angeles is a center of global business and home to some of the finest examples of American civic architecture.
 It is also the birthplace of the city.
 Wander down Olvera Street, one of the oldest surviving areas in Los Angeles.
-Here you will get to experience the colors and tastes of Old Mexico.
+Here, you will get to experience the colors and tastes of Old Mexico.
 Just across the road from Olvera Street is Union Station, one of the world’s greatest railway stations.
 You will be forgiven if you experience a sense of déjà vu here.

 Union Station has been featured in almost 30 big-budget movies, including Pearl Harbour and Blade Runner.
-Stroll south to Little Tokyo or J-Town as the locals know it, which is home to Buddhist temples, galleries, and museums.
-While you are there, why not try some super fresh sushi?
+Stroll south to Little Tokyo, or J-Town as the locals know it, which is home to Buddhist temples, galleries, and museums.
+While you are there, why not try somesuper-freshh sushi?
 After all, the California Roll was invented right here!
 Half a mile to the west is the Walt Disney Music Hall.
 Looking like pieces of sheet music thrown to the wind, this stainless steel wonder is home to Los Angeles’s Philharmonic Orchestra.
 Hail a taxi for the short ride west to the Los Angeles County Museum of Art.

 Downtown Los Angeles

-The 100,000 piece collection of LACMA houses works that span the ages, from the classical periods through the edgiest street art.
+The 100,000-piece collection of LACMA houses works that span the ages, from the classical periods through the edgiest street art.
 Right next door is a very different kind of gallery.
-At the La Brea Tar Pits and George C. Page Museum, remains of incredibly preserved mammals, insects, and plants.
-They are continually excavated and brought once more into the Californian sunshine.
+At the La Brea Tar Pits and George C. Page Museum, remains of incredibly preserved mammals, insects, and plants are continually excavated and brought once more into the Californian sunshine.
 Heading further west, along Wilshire Boulevard, the aroma changes from the smell of tar pits to money.
 Welcome to Rodeo Drive, in the heart of Beverly Hills.
 This is the world’s most expensive and exclusive three blocks of shopping.
 You don’t have to be a star to enjoy Rodeo Drive; most folks are content to window shop.
 But there is more to Beverly Hills than just bling!
 Only a street or two away awaits a world of leafy boulevards and incredible homes and gardens.

 Rodeo Drive – Beverly Hills